kharshawFL/IdmLoginStatistics/README.md

 There is a separate script to consolidate the daily files and perform some totals.

+See the anonymous async functions at the bottom of each file for execution entry point.

 ## Running It
 Things to do:
 1. Create `data` directory in hte root of the project